Eastern black rhino

 As well as supporting this work in Africa and Vietnam, Berlin is also making an important contribution to the survival of the black rhinoceros back here in Europe.
 Berlin’s zoos are responsible for managing the international studbook for black rhinos and collecting data on all members of the species living in human care to form the basis of regional endangered species programmes.
 Programmes such as these help to create stable zoo-bred populations of many of the world’s threatened species.
 The various participating zoos consider and agree upon potential partnerships, then the zoo responsible functions as matchmaker – coordinating the pairings of all animals of a particular species living in European zoos.
 This role requires in-depth knowledge of any genealogical ties between the animals, and involves making recommendations and coordinating the entire zoo stock of a particular species.
 These so-called ex situ populations function as secure reserves for the threatened animals in the wild.

 The ideal combination of in situ and ex situ conservation efforts – which conservation experts call the One Plan approach – becomes most apparent when animals born in captivity are returned to the wild.
 Wherever possible and necessary, animals from these endangered species programmes are eventually reintroduced into their natural habitat.
 In 2012 for example, female black rhino Zawadi, born in Zoo Berlin in 2006, and other black rhinos bred in European zoos were transferred to Mkomazi National Park in Tanzania in the hope that they would start a new population.
-And the initiative was a success: in June 2016, Zawadi gave birth to her first calf!
+And the initiative was a success: In June 2016, Zawadi gave birth to her first calf!
 The latest census data from 2020 indicates that the population as a whole is slightly on the rise once again and that active protection measures are having an impact.